MdManiruzzamanMridul/Alarm-Clock/README.md

 # Alarm Clock
 # ⏰ Mora Idur More Jabe (WorstUI competition)

-A web-based interactive prank application designed to troll your friends.
-It simulates a futuristic alarm clock system that eventually leads to chaos, a fake system crash (BSOD), and a loud, flashing alarm that is difficult to turn off.
+A web-based interactive prank application designed to troll friends.
+It simulates a futuristic alarm clock system that eventually leads to chaos (or death maybe) and a loud, flashing alarm that is difficult to turn off.

 ### 🔗 [Live Demo](https://mdmaniruzzamanmridul.github.io/Alarm-Clock/)